bbauska/ibm-intermediate-web-dev/README.md

 </p>

-Google Search Console (GSC) is another free tool that lets you monitor your site\'s search traffic and performance, troubleshoot problems, and optimize it for search results.
+Google Search Console (GSC) is another free tool that lets you monitor your site&apos;s search traffic and performance, troubleshoot problems, and optimize it for search results.
 The platform monitors SEO metrics such
 as: